|Learn how to provide affordable housing for all.

 - Create a centralized listing of affordable housing opportunities in your area.
 This listing should be accurate, up-to-date, and as comprehensive as possible; ideally, it should be computerized.
 Such a listing can best be created both through inter -agency collaboration and through cooperation with local realtors and landlords.

-- Contact and recontact such sources vigorously to locate affordable housing units and to update your list.
+- Contact sources vigorously to locate affordable housing units and to update your list.

 - Publicize that listing extensively, and make it available in both electronic and print copies at multiple sites, especially those that would naturally attract prospective affordable housing tenants.